 It's typical for condo buildings to offer an array of amenities, like fitness centers and swimming pools for your complete enjoyment.

-The average daytime high temperature in Palm Springs between November and February is 96 degrees Fahrenheit or 25 degrees Celsius, which is the ideal weather for all types of activities, from golfing to walking around the city center.
+The average daytime high temperature in Palm Springs between November and February is between 70 and 80 degrees Fahrenheit (21 to 26 degrees Celsius), which is the ideal weather for all types of activities, from golfing to walking around the city center.
 However, keep in mind that the desert climate of Palm Springs means that it also cools off considerably at night.
 During December and January, the temperature can drop to anywhere between 40 and 50 degrees Fahrenheit (5 to 10 degrees Celsius) overnight, so don't forget to bring a jacket for your nighttime strolls through the downtown entertainment district along South Palm Canyon Drive.

 Snowbirds sometimes come during the summer months, though it's less common.
 The valley becomes a complete dessert with temperatures that can reach well over 100 degrees Fahrenheit.
 But, if you love the heat, then this is the best time for you!